cabreraleon/cabreraleon.github.io/index.md

 * TOC
 {:toc}

 ## About Me

 I recently graduated the University of Illinois at Urbana-Champaign (UIUC) with a degree in Political Science and minor in Linguistics.
 In undergraduate, I took two CS classes that piqued my intrinsic curiosity in computers that I developed since childhood.
 Graduating in 2020 during the pandemic motivated me to question my purpose in life and pursue my dream to become an computer scientist.
 I wanted to challenge my intellectual capability in engineering and decided to go back to school for the Illinois Computing Accelerator for Non-Specialists (iCAN) program.
-The UIUC iCAN program offeres college graduates with non-CS Bachelor degrees an opportunity to take accelerated, graduate-level CS coursework, conduct research, and prepare for a graduate degree or career in the computer science field. <br>
+Fore information on the iCAN program, click [here](https://cs.illinois.edu/academics/graduate/ican).<br>

 I am completing my last semester of the iCAN program this Summer 2022, where I am researching topics in robotics and motion planning at the Parasol Laboratory at the Thomas M. Siebel Center, located in the UIUC campus.
 I will be funded by the DREAM program during my research experience.
 My advisor is Dr. Nancy M. Amato, the Head of the UIUC Department of CS and a truly inspiring woman.
 My interests are in applied-motion planning fields such as video games and graphic animation.

+My Parasol Laboratory Biography: [Ana ELissa Cabrera](https://parasollab.web.illinois.edu/people/aec4/)

 ## About My Advisor